-Construct Interior Pile Bents using cast-in-place reinforced concrete bent caps and a single row of vertical prestressed concrete piles (with or without prestressed concrete pile points).
-For corrosion protection of the pile, ensure concrete portions of piles with points extend a minimum of 2 feet below final ground line or predicted scour line, whichever is deeper.
-Do not use Interior Pile Bents to support an average span length that exceeds 75 feet, considering both adjacent span lengths.
+Interior Pile Bents are only permitted at water ereek crossings on this project.
+Design interior pile bents using cast-in-place reinforced concrete bent caps and a single row of prestressed concrete piles (with or without steel pile points).
+For corrosion protection of the pile, ensure concrete portions of the piles extend a minimum of 2 feet below the final ground line or predicted scour line, whichever is deeper.
+Do not use interior pile bents to support an average span length of 75 feet, considering both adjacent span lengths.